 Putting the Internet back in the things

-The world of connected devices, known colloquially as the "Internet of Things" (IoT) looks a lot like the rest of the world where the enclosing walls of private platforms have taken the Internet's promise of interoperability via shared protocols and replaced it with a terms of service and an arbitration clause.
+Despite the name, the "Internet of Things" (IoT) has taken the Internet's promise of interoperability via shared protocols and replaced it with a terms of service and an arbitration clause.

-The Hydrogen Plumbing project is effort to rewire device connectivity, leveraging existing internet standards including IPv6 and the Boarder Gateway Protocol (BGP), and building on open radio spectrum, open source tools and open hardware reference designs.
+The Hydrogen Plumbing project aims to rewire connectivity for low-power, low-bandwidth devices, leveraging existing Internet standards, including IPv6 and the Border Gateway Protocol (BGP), and building on unlicensed radio spectrum, and open hardware reference designs.

 Protocols > Platforms

-It turns out the tools necessary to fix IoT are baked into the very architecture of the Internet.
-Yet, the Internet's core systems for data exchange and organizational governance have fallen into obscurity as monolithic global platforms crowded out decentralized, bottom up approaches to network design.
+The tools necessary to fix IoT are part of the very architecture of the Internet.
+Yet, the Internet's core systems for data exchange and governance are underutilized as monolithic platforms crowd out decentralized, bottom-up approaches to network design.